X

 Is ChatGPT better than a search engine?

-ChatGPT is a language model created to converse with the end user.
+ChatGPT is an AI chatbot created to converse with the end user.
 A search engine indexes web pages on the internet to help users find information.
 One is not better than the other, as each suit different purposes.

-When searching for as much up-to-date, accurate information as you can access, your best bet is a search engine.
+When searching for as much up-to-date, accurate information as possible, your best bet is a search engine.
 It will provide you with pages upon pages of sources you can peruse.

 Also: The best AI search engines of 2024: Google, Perplexity, and more

-As of May, the free version of ChatGPT can get responses from both the GPT-4o model and the web.
-It will only pull its answer from, and ultimately list, a handful of sources, as opposed to showing nearly endless search results.
+As of May 2024, the free version of ChatGPT can get responses from both the GPT-4o model and the web.
+It will only pull its answer from, and ultimately list, a handful of sources instead of showing nearly endless search results.

-For example, I used GPT-4o to answer, "What is the weather today in San Francisco?"
-The response told me it searched four sites and provided links to them.
+For example, I used GPT-4o to ask, "What is the weather today in San Francisco?"
+In its response, ChatGPT told me that it searched four sites and provided links to them.

 If you are looking for a platform that can explain complex topics in an easy-to-understand manner, then ChatGPT might be what you want.
-If you want the best of both worlds, there are plenty of AI search engines on the market that combine both.
+If you want the best of both worlds, plenty of AI search engines combine both.

 What are ChatGPT's limitations?